mciocchi/atomic_d6/README.md

 Heavy armor provides excellent protection but imposes restrictions on movement and agility:

-- **Dodge Malus**: Heavy armor imposes a Malus on Dodge Feats (GM discretion, typically -1 or -2)
+- Dodge Malus: Heavy armor imposes a Malus on Dodge Feats (GM discretion, typically -1 or -2)
-- **Speed and Agility Malus**: Heavy armor imposes a Malus on Feats requiring speed or agility (sprinting, acrobatics, parkour, etc.)
+- Speed and Agility Malus: Heavy armor imposes a Malus on Feats requiring speed or agility (sprinting, acrobatics, parkour, etc.)
-- **Swimming Difficulty**: Heavy armor makes swimming very difficult or impossible (GM may require Feats or declare automatic failure)
+- Swimming Difficulty: Heavy armor makes swimming very difficult or impossible (GM may require Feats or declare automatic failure)

 #### Situations Where Armor Does Not Apply

 Armor may not provide protection in certain circumstances:

-- **Unaware Targets**: When attacking an unaware or helpless target, armor may not apply if the attacker can target vulnerable spots (e.g., stabbing between armor plates, garroting, targeting gaps in protection)
+- Unaware Targets: When attacking an unaware or helpless target, armor may not apply if the attacker can target vulnerable spots (e.g., stabbing between armor plates, garroting, targeting gaps in protection)
-- **GM Discretion**: The GM determines when armor doesn't apply based on the situation, target awareness, and attack method
+- GM Discretion: The GM determines when armor doesn't apply based on the situation, target awareness, and attack method
-- **Examples**: Sneak attacks on sleeping targets, precision strikes on armor gaps, attacks on restrained/helpless targets where armor can be bypassed
+- Examples: Sneak attacks on sleeping targets, precision strikes on armor gaps, attacks on restrained/helpless targets where armor can be bypassed

 #### Modern and Science Fiction Armor

 Modern and science fiction protective gear functions the same way as traditional armor:

-- **Modern Armor**: Kevlar, ballistic vests, and similar modern protective gear function as armor with Bonus
+- Modern Armor: Kevlar, ballistic vests, and similar modern protective gear function as armor with Bonus
   - Examples: Kevlar vest, Ballistic vest, Full body armor
   - Follows same rules as traditional armor (Bonus added to Defensive Feats, heavy armor Maluses, situations where armor doesn't apply, etc.)
-- **Ballistic Shields**: Portable shields (riot shields, ballistic shields) provide armor protection when actively used
+- Ballistic Shields: Portable shields (riot shields, ballistic shields) provide armor protection when actively used
   - May be treated as Block Defensive Feat + Armor Bonus
   - Can be used to protect others (GM discretion)
   - When not actively held/used, does not provide protection
   - Examples: Riot shield, Ballistic shield
-- **Tech Level Considerations**: Higher tech levels may provide better armor protection or specialized armor types
+- Tech Level Considerations: Higher tech levels may provide better armor protection or specialized armor types
   - Energy shields, reactive armor, nanoweave, etc. (GM determines Bonus based on tech level)
   - Sci-fi armor may have special properties (energy resistance, environmental protection, etc.)